protoni/projects/docs/Notes/game-dev/blender.md

 # Separate loose parts in to their own objects
 Edit mode -> hover over the object -> Press 'A' to select all -> Press 'P' -> By loose parts

-# Merge loose parts in to same object
-Slecet all objects -> Ctrl + J

 # Enable auto mirroring
 Object mode -> Edit -> Preferences -> Addons -> auto mirror -> enable
 Press 'N' -> click AutoMirror in the popup top right